 Kar is the principal investigator and subject matter expert for various domestic and international projects involving community-, school-, and health system-based program and intervention development.
 She has a broad cross-cultural background and is experienced in working with diverse populations, including veterans, domestic violence survivors and perpetrators, vulnerable youth, and American Indian and Alaskan Native communities.
 In addition, she serves on the Violence Prevention Alliance of the World Health Organization and the Forum on Global Violence Prevention of the National Academy of Sciences and Engineering.

 Previously, Kar has served as a clinician, a consultant on domestic violence screening and intervention, and a master trainer of a range of evidence-based psychological treatment interventions.
 She has also worked with the International Center for Research on Women, the International Rescue Committee, and Johns Hopkins University.

-Kar completed a PhD in clinical psychology and a postdoctoral fellowship in trauma and substance use disorders.
+Kar obtained a PhD in clinical psychology from Stony Brook University and a postdoctoral fellowship in co-occuring trauma and substance use disorders at the San Francisco VA Medical Center.
 She holds an MHS in international health from the Johns Hopkins University Bloomberg School of Public Health and a BA in neuroscience from Smith College.